 President, The Aristotle Foundation for Public Policy

 Mark Milke Ph.
 D. is the founder and president of the Aristotle Foundation for Public Policy.
 Mark is a public policy analyst and author with six books, over 70 studies, and over 1,000 columns published in the last 25 years.
 His policy work has been published by numerous think tanks in Canada and internationally, including the Fraser Institute, the Montreal Economic Institute, American Enterprise Institute, Heritage Foundation, and Brussels-based Centre for European Studies.
 He is editor of the Aristotle Foundation’s first book, The 1867 Project: Why Canada Should Be Cherished–Not Cancelled.
-Mark is also currently president of the Sir Winston Churchill Society of Calgary and a past-president of Civitas.
+Mark is also the past-president of the Sir Winston Churchill Society of Calgary where he drove ahead the commissioning, fundraising, and installation of a statue of Churchill in Calgary on June 6, 2024—the 80th anniversary of D-Day.
 His sixth book, The Victim Cult: How the culture of blame hurts everyone and wrecks civilizations is an Amazon bestseller.
 You can find Mark’s columns in media across Canada including in the National Post, Globe and Mail, Maclean’s and also in the United States in National Review.

 Tamara Rosenblum helps out with the Aristotle Foundation’s marketing of its research.
 Tamara was the co-owner of the 45-person marketing company, Mantaray Creative, for 15 years where she was the senior strategist and creative director in charge of brand engagement initiatives, brand story development, marketing, and communications strategies.
-Tamara also served as the Director of Marketing and Media Relations for the Canadian Energy Centre, and has also served as the senior strategist and Chief Marketing Officer contractor for various industries including cannabis, software, hospitality and real estate.
-Her work for the Aristotle Foundation includes marketing and communication strategies, planning, implementation and integration; B2B and B2C.
+Tamara also served as the Director of Marketing and Media Relations for the Canadian Energy Centre, and has also served as the senior strategist and Chief Marketing Officer contractor for various industries.

 Joanne Birce is the Aristotle Foundation’s part-time administrative coordinator and helps keep the Foundation’s work and finances organized.